 Surgeons perform hundreds of thousands of heart bypass operations each year and many of those who have the surgery get relief from their symptoms without needing long-term medication.

 The more severe the heart disease, the higher the risk of complications.
-However, the mortality rate is low, and according to one report, only 2–3 percent of people who undergo heart bypass surgery die as a result of the operation.
+However, the mortality rate is low, and according to one report, only

 After waking up, a person will have a tube down their throat that helps them to breathe.
 It will feel strange and uncomfortable, but it is necessary.
 Usually, a doctor will remove the tube after 24 hours.